Asplushii/screenshoter/README.md

 ./main --now
 ./main --select
 ./main --inX (X is number of seconds)
-./main --active (screenshots clicked window)
+./main --active (screenshots an active window after clicking it)